rcompanhoni/javascript-snippets/README.md

 #### A* Pathfinding Example

 This application demonstrates how to use the A* algorithm to find the best path within a graph (a matrix in this example).
 The agent (A) walks the map vertically cleaning all the dirt spots (s) that it finds.
 If its fuel level goes too low (below 30) then it uses the A* to find the nearest fuel station \(R\).
 After refueling it returns to the original spot and continues its linear map cleansing.
 If at any moment the garbage capacity reaches 0 then the agent uses A* again to find the nearest garbage can to dispose of the garbage.

+#### Arrays Left Rotation

+Given an array of  integers and a number, , perform  left rotations on the array.
+Then print the updated array as a single line of space-separated integers.

 ## Chrome Extensions